koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 We'd like to use `rootPath` in the host config, so we store it in the container.

 Before rendering, we remove the all files under the rootPath, which is a very dangerous operation so be careful to use this renderer.
-I'll make the implementation more safe.
+I'll make it more safe later.

-Finally, we can use `fs-renderer`!

 ### index.test.tsx